The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 Prescribers and pharmacists should also check with their relevant state or territory health department for further information to confirm current requirements in their respective jurisdiction.

-The Royal Australian College of General Practitioners’ clinical guidance provides guidance on supporting smoking and vaping cessation – including prescribing therapeutic vapes: Supporting smoking cessation: A guide for health professionals.
-The Pharmaceutical Society of Australia has guidance to support pharmacists: Guidelines for pharmacists providing smoking cessation support.
-The guidance documents also reference further information to support smoking and vaping cessation and/or manage nicotine dependence and support available via the My QuitBuddy app or visit quit.org.au .
+The Royal Australian College of General Practitioners’ clinical guidance provides guidance on supporting smoking and vaping cessation – including prescribing therapeutic vapes: Supporting smoking cessation: A guide for health professionals - external site.
+The Pharmaceutical Society of Australia has guidance to support pharmacists: Guidelines for pharmacists providing smoking cessation support - external site.
+The guidance documents also reference further information to support smoking and vaping cessation and/or manage nicotine dependence and support available via the My QuitBuddy app - external site or visit quit.org.au - external site .

 The information below only applies in circumstances where a therapeutic vape is prescribed or dispensed in person (face to face) and supplied directly to the patient or carer.
+Prescribers and pharmacists must be aware that therapeutic vapes can only be accessed through the Special Access Scheme and Authorised Prescriber scheme.
 Prescribers and pharmacists should contact their local state or territory health department concerning specific requirements respective to the jurisdiction you are working in.

 State or Territory | Can a medical or nurse practitioner prescribe therapeutic vaping goods to patients under 18 years? | Can a pharmacist dispense therapeutic vaping goods to patients under 18 years? | Additional notes |